hargoniX/master/thesis/thesis.typ

   | cons (n : Nat) (x : α) (xs : Vec' α) (h : VecInv α n xs)
     : VecInv α (n + 1) (Vec'.cons n x xs)
 ```
-The previous counterexample can be generalized to this invariant as `Vec (Fin 0) n`.
+The previous counterexample can be generalized to this situation as `Vec (Fin 0) n`.
 Once
 again, the invariant fails to restrict the `x`.
 However, it is unclear what the invariant for
 `α` should even be to begin with.
 This leads us to the second insight: Each type argument
 must bring along its own invariant.

-Using both of these insights, we can construct more faithful invariants that fix these issues:
+Using both of these insights, we can construct more faithful invariants:
 ```lean
 inductive FinInv : Nat → Fin' → Prop where
   | mk (n : Nat) (val : Nat) (h : val < n) : FinInv n (Fin'.mk val)